 OT extension and correlated OT.
 Recall that the main observation of the IKNP protocol for extending oblivious transfer [IKNP03] is that correlated OT is symmetric, so that κ correlated OTs on r-bit strings can be locally converted into r correlated OTs on κ -bit strings.
 Secondly, a κ -bit correlated OT can be used to obtain an OT on chosen strings with computational security.
-The first stage of this process is abstracted away by the functionality $\mathcal{F}{\Delta\text{-ROT}}$ in Figure 2.
+The first stage of this process is abstracted away by the functionality $\mathcal{F}{\Delta\text{-ROT}}$ in Figure 2, and is implemented by the first two phases of IKNP as described in Section 2.3.